bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 We also assume that you have already created a context and a gateway.
 If not, please consult the appropriate parts of this documentation. <br />

+[//]: # "TODO: Add an exemplary json with 5 purchases whose timestamp span 3 months.
+Moreover, add a command that enable the ingestion of the data"

 ## 1. Deploy a Range Mirror

 To use Range Queries, you must create a so-called _Range Mirror_.